Dennis Woodside: Career

-Woodside graduated from Cornell University in 1991, where he rowed and earned two varsity letters.
-He then went to Stanford Law School, graduating in 1995, after which he was selected for a clerkship on the United States Court of Appeals for the Second Circuit for Judge Dennis Jacobs.
+After graduating from Stanford Law, he was selected for a clerkship on the United States Court of Appeals for the Second Circuit for Judge Dennis Jacobs.
 After his clerkship, he worked at the law firm of Munger, Tolles & Olson from 1996 until 1998.

 In July 1998, Woodside joined the Los Angeles office of McKinsey & Company, where he led strategy, technology, and media projects with Shona Brown, Michael Wolf, and Byron Auguste.
-He left McKinsey in 2003 to join Google.